 Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact VII.
 HAZARDS AND HAZARDOUS MATERIALS.
 Would the project: a.
-Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? ٥ ₩ Res sponse: lots e proposed Ordinance applies only to single-family do not require the routine transport, use, or dispos day-to-day household materials.
+Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? ٥ ₩ Res sponse: The proposed Ordinance applies only to single-family zoned properties in the hillside area.
+Single-family zoned lots do not require the routine transport, use, or disposal of materials which are flammable or hazardous outside of the day-to-day household materials.
 Miti gation: No ne. b.
 Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
-V Res sponse: ma acu e proposed Ordinance applies only to single-fam intenance of single-family structures are not expe itely hazardous materials, substances, odor, or was he day-to-day household materials. ected to emit t hazardous emissi ons or handle hazardous or from asp con haz imp However, short-term impacts may result from the construction of individual residential projects.
+V Res sponse: ma acu e proposed Ordinance applies only to single-fam intenance of single-family structures are not expe itely hazardous materials, substances, odor, or was he day-to-day household materials. ected to emit t hazardous emissi ons or handle hazardous or However, short-term impacts may result from the construction of individual residential projects.
 Sediment resulting from construction activities carries with it work-site pollutants such as pesticides, cleaning solvents, cement wash, asphalt, and car fluids that are toxic to sea life.
 Also, due to the age of the building(s) being demolished, asbestos-containing materials (ACM) may be located in the structure(s).
 Exposure to ACM during demolition could be hazardous to the health of the demolition workers as well as area residents and employees.
 However, these impacts can be mitigated to a level of insignificance by complying with the mitigation measures established by the Department of City Planning on a project-by-project basis.
 Miti igation: No ne.
 C. Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
 Q ✓